Red Paddle Co 12'6" Voyager

 The Red Paddle Co 12’6’’ Voyager is a stellar touring/adventure board in almost every regard, from the performance of the SUP to its great deck design and awesome accessories that come with the paddleboard.

-The 240 lbs beginner recommended weight capacity is more than enough to support most adult sized paddlers, especially due to the stability support provided by using the dual side fin setup.
+The 330 lb recommended weight capacity is more than enough to support most adult sized paddlers, especially due to the stability support provided by using the dual-side fin setup.
 The new V-Hull, displacement hull, and 12’6’’ length provide a fantastic glide, along with excellent tracking and speed thanks to the way the V-Hull breaks through the surface tension of the water.
 The MSL construction is as great as ever, and complemented by the reinforced taped rails and RSS baton system, this is an extremely rigid SUP that makes every trip to the water an absolute joy.
-The RED deck is grippy and accommodating for touring adventures, and is further enhanced by the extra D-rings and new flat bungee cords that now mark the paddleboard.

 Be sure to let us know what you think of the Red Paddle Co 12’6’’ Voyager!